townbull/KVDB/README.md

 ```

 # Transaction Support
 A transaction is a series of revertable commands.
-It can be committed or rollbacked after it begins.
+It can be committed or rolled back after it begins.

 ## Basic Transaction
 - BEGIN: set the begin point of a new transaction